vonhoff/Animation2Tilemap/README.md

 | `-v`, `--verbose` | Enables verbose logging for debugging purposes. | `False` |
 | `-?`, `--help` | Shows help and usage information. |  |

-For example, this command converts the `anim` folder into a tileset and a tilemap with 16x16 pixels tiles, magenta transparent color, Gzip compression and 200ms frame duration:
+For example, this command converts the `anim` folder into a tileset and a tilemap with 16x16 pixels tiles, magenta transparent color, using gzip compression and 200ms frame duration:

 `animation2tilemap -i anim -o output -h 16 -w 16 -t FF00FF -f gzip -d 200`